RawandDev/simple-resume-builder/README.md

 # Welcome to the resume builder

 Simple yet elegant CV/Resume builder.
 Build with Remix + Shadcn/ui + Tailwindcss.
+Build within 2 days, the project needs
+a bit refactoring and some new features will be released when I have time.

-Check the website here: https://simple-resume-builder.vercel.app/
+Check the website here: https://simple-resume-builder.vercel.app

 ## Development